Scholarships and Awards

 The Lois McDonald Research Fund Award: up to $500 per year for research support

-The applicant must be a graduate student working on an approved research subject.
-The chair of the student's thesis committee or the instructor of the course for which the project is being undertaken should certify, in writing, that the research topic has been approved.
+The successful applicant must be a graduate student working on an approved research subject.
 The money is to be used only for research away from the CSU, Chico campus to cover expenses such as travel costs, lodging, food, photocopying, film, and audio- and videotaping.
 The research may be conducted at any time during the calendar year.
-The money may not be used for costs of typing, or copying, a thesis or paper.

-Annual awards totaling $1,000 to graduate students working on any topic related to the history of California and/or the American West.
-The proceeds of the award are to be used to defray any and all off-campus research related expenses such as transportation, fuel, food, lodging, archival use and duplication fees, etc. The award may also be used to cover the costs of attending professional conferences for the purpose of presenting scholarly papers.
-Please solicit a letter of support from a history faculty member.
+The McIntosh-Hutchinson Graduate Fellowship Award provides up to $10,000 to support students interested in researching the history of California or the American West.
+The proceeds can be used to pay graduate tuition and fees and/or defray off-campus research-related expenses such as transportation, fuel, food, lodging, archival use and duplication fees, etc. The award may also be used to cover the costs of attending professional conferences.

-The Glenn and Dorothy Dumke Fellowship for Graduate Students in California History: annual awards ranging from $500 to $1,500.
-This is not a History Department scholarship - it is open to all CSU graduate students.
+The Glenn and Dorothy Dumke Fellowship for Graduate Students in California History: annual awards ranging from $500 to $1,500--open to all CSU graduate students.